-It’s widely known that viral hepatitis can spread though consuming contaminated food or sharing dirty hypodermic needles.
-But the liver-destroying disease can also spread through sexual contact.
+It’s widely known that viral hepatitis can spread through consuming contaminated food or sharing dirty hypodermic needles.
+But the liver-destroying disease can also sometimes be spread through sexual contact.
 Here’s what you need to know to protect yourself.

 How many kinds of viral hepatitis are there?

-Scientists have identified eight types.
-In the US, the main threats are hepatitis A, hepatitis B, and hepatitis C.
+Scientists have identified at least five types of viral hepatitis that lead to liver problems.
+In the U.S., the main threats are hepatitis A, hepatitis B, and hepatitis C.

 Can all types be spread by sexual contact?

-Hepatitis C is spread through contact with an infected person’s blood -- which may be present because of genital sores or cuts or menstruation.
+Hepatitis C (HCV) is spread through contact with an infected person’s blood -- which may be present because of genital sores or cuts or menstruation.
+HCV has been detected with greater-than-average frequency among people who have a history of multiple sexual partners which puts them at risk for sexually transmitted diseases.
+A person who is in a long-term monogamous relationship with an HCV-infected person rarely contracts this virus.

 Are men and women equally at risk of getting and spreading hepatitis through sex?